datanav/docs/technical/webcrm-superoffice.rst

      - N/A

-WebCRM Users to Superoffice Person
+WebCRM Users to SuperOffice Person
 ----------------------------------
-Every WebCRM Users will be synchronized with a Superoffice Person.
+Every WebCRM Users will be synchronized with a SuperOffice Person.

-Once a link between a WebCRM Users and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Users and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a WebCRM Users and a Superoffice Person:
+The following properties are synchronized between a WebCRM Users and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - WebCRM Users Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - UserMobilePhone
      - MobilePhones.Value
      - "string"